PlatformLab/HomaModule/README.md

   assumes that you have already run `make` both in the top-level directory and in `util`.

+- A collection of man pages is available in the "man" subdirectory.
+The API for Homa is different from TCP sockets.

 - For best Homa performance, you should also make the following configuration
   changes:
   - Enable priority queues in your switches, selected by the 3